The first step on the road to recovery.

 In a prior article, we created a system image backup using the free version of EaseUS Todo.
 That’s by far the most important first step.

-Now it’s time to prepare for the day we might need to restore that image.
+Now it’s time to prepare for the day when we might need to restore that image.

-It’s time to create an “Emergency Disk”, as EaseUS calls it.
+It’s time to create what EaseUS calls an emergency disk.

 When and why you need an Emergency Disk